AsaNeedle/personal-site-hugo/content/portfolio/wikipedia-map.md

 Link: https://wikipedia-map.herokuapp.com/

-This was a project that I made while at the Recurse Center using the Wikipedia API and Beautiful Soup, and Flask to put in on the internet.
+This was a project that I made while at the Recurse Center using the Wikipedia API and Beautiful Soup, and Flask to put it on the internet.

 Here is the front page.